StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Developing `rethinking` must have been an on-going process over several years, `StatisticalRethinkinh.jl` will likely follow a similar path.

-1. The initial version (v0.x) of `StatisticalRethinking` is really just a first attempt to capture the models and show ways of setting up those models, execute the models and post-process the results using Julia.
+1. The first version (v1.x) of `StatisticalRethinking` is really just a first attempt to capture the models and show ways of setting up those models, execute the models and post-process the results using Julia.

-2. As mentioned above, a second objective of v1 is to experiment and compare the four selected mcmc options in Julia in terms of results, performance, ease of expressing models, etc.
+2. The R package `rethinking`, in the experimental branch on Github, contains 2 functions `quap` and `ulam` (previously called `map` and `map2stan`) which are not in v1 of `Statisticalrethinking.jl`.

-3. The R package `rethinking`, in the experimental branch on Github, contains 2 functions `quap` and `ulam` (previously called `map` and `map2stan`) which are not in v1 of `Statisticalrethinking.jl`.
-It is my *intention* to study those and _possibly_ include something similar to `quap` or `ulam` (or both) in a future of `Statisticalrethinking`.
+3. It is my *intention* to study those and _possibly_ include something similar to `quap` or `ulam` (or both) in a future of `Statisticalrethinking`.
 In `clip-02-05.jl` an inital example of using the `maximum_a_posteriori` estimate and associated quadratic (Normal) approximation is illustrated.

 4. Several other interesting approaches that could become a good basis for such an endeavour are being explored in Julia, e.g. Soss.jl and Omega.jl.